QubesOS/qubes-doc/introduction/issue-tracking.md

 ### Projects

 According to GitHub, a [project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) is "an adaptable spreadsheet, task-board, and road map that integrates with your issues and pull requests on GitHub to help you plan and track your work effectively."
 The issue tracker has several [projects](https://github.com/QubesOS/qubes-issues/projects).
+Github projects allows more detailed issue states, and also attaching more metadata to issues.
+They also allow more focused view.

+There is a special project in Qubes OS project: the [Current team tasks project](https://github.com/orgs/QubesOS/projects/19/views/1) which represents current work of the core team.
+Issues in this project's **backlog** section are not yet ready for work - they might be waiting for clarifications, blockers, decisions on priorities etc. Issues that are **ready** can be picked up by any team member.
+There should not be too many issues in **ready** column to decrease confusion and decision paralysis - good number is around 20.
+The **in review** state means that the developer is finished with the work (the completion state has been reached) - if something has to be postponed or abandoned, a justification should be posted in issue discussion.

 ### Meta-issues